musaddiq-vd/langgraph/ReAct Agent/README.md

 2. **DynamoDB** — Good choice for AWS/serverless applications.
 3. **Redis** — Useful for fast, low-latency state/session storage.
 4. **MongoDB** — Suitable for document-based applications.

+## 04. Error Handling

+Added error handling to the LangGraph ReAct agent using `ToolNode`.

+- `handle_tool_errors=True` prevents the agent from crashing when a tool fails.
+- Tool errors are converted into a message that the LLM can understand.
+- The LLM can then decide how to respond to the error.

+### Flow

+User → LLM → Tool → Error → ToolNode Handles Error → LLM → Final Response

+> Note: `handle_tool_errors=True` provides error handling, not automatic retry.